cmorasar/cmorasar.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student at the University of California, Irvine.
-My research interests are scientific machine learning, data fusion and uncertainty quantification.
-I develop probabilistic machine learning methods to model complex systems within diverse engineering and sciences domains.
+I am a third-year PhD student at the University of California, Irvine, specializing in computational sciences and engineering.
+In particular, my research interests lie within the fields of scientific machine learning, data fusion and uncertainty quantification.
+In my research, I develop probabilistic machine learning methods to model complex systems across science and engineering, see my [publications](https://cmorasar.github.io/publications/).
+I am fortunate to have received support from the Balsells fellowship.

+Prior to my PhD, I graduated with honors in aerospace engineering from the Polytechnic University of Catalonia.

 <!-- A data-driven personal website
 ======